 If we've learned anything from the movies, it's this: There are ways to keep zombies from eating your brain.
 Bar the doors, choose and understand your weapons, figure out your escape route, and you may soon find yourself victoriously standing down the debt apocalypse.

-If you'd like to learn more about zombie debt, you can follow the links on the next page.
+If you'd like to learn more about zombie debt, you can follow the links below.